View navigation

 One of the key benefits of using an NDAA-complaint camera is that they do not compromise national security.

-They have been rigorously tested to mitigate the risk of unauthorized access and protect sensitive data from potential breaches, meaning they are safe for deployment by government agencies or critical infrastructure facilities.
+The manufacturers of self-certified NDAA-Compliant cameras may perform testing to mitigate the risk of unauthorized access and protect sensitive data from potential breaches, meaning they are safe for deployment by government agencies or critical infrastructure facilities.

 Reliability⁤ and Performance